KeithPallo/KRR_final_project/README.md

 After setting up the environment as described above, we recommend testing our system by running the example queries.
 However, you are free to add knowledge as laid out in the files and test custom queries as well!

 ### File 1: main.krf
 **Representation:** <br />
-In this file we utilize representation by ....
+In this file we defined our main ontology, as explained in file.

 **Reasoning:** <br />
 Within this file we present several different forms of reasoning, but all of them revolve around the utilization of horn clauses ....